luxnonbinarycode/pastprojects2023/README.md

 Usernames in GitHub:
 War-Nugget is Sahil Patel. luxnonbinarycode is MaShayla Kendrick. feifei925 is Feifei Xie.

+AI was used to create the comprehensive setup documentation for the Capstone project.

 © 2025 MaShayla Kendrick.
 All rights reserved.